amiel/amielmartin.com/source/_posts/2017-05-05-how-ember-data-loads-relationships-part-1.markdown

   // Here, type is an object representing the model class.
   // type.modelName === 'comment'
   // this hook will get called three times in each call, each with an
-  // appropritate id and snapshot
+  // appropriate id and snapshot
   // id === snapshot.id

   return this._super(...arguments);